oat-sa/tao-build/tools.md

     `vendor/bin/phing -f vendor/oat-sa/tao-build/tools.xml -Dtao.root=/home/lionel/workspace/package-tao init`

-**Warning : Nerver commmit tao-build in deploy-test-package, it will make the deployment failed**
+**Warning : Nerver commmit tao-build in deploy-test-package, it will cause the deployment to fail**

  - Check your package status, compare and develop branch for each extension